In this article, I take a look at some of the best yanagiba knives on the market today.

 Overall, this is a great entry-level yanagiba.
-It definitely can not compare to more professional level knives like the above Sakai Takayuki, but is a great choice for beginners just learning.
+It definitely can not compare to more professional level knives like the above Sakai Takayuki, but is a great choice for beginners to learn with.

 It is only available in three blade length sizes (180mm, 210mm, 240mm).
-It is very well rated by customers, and is extremely cheap at only $50!!
+It is very well rated by customers, and is extremely cheap at less than $50!

 - Very cheap price

 - Reputable brand

 Masamoto is one of the most famous knife brands in Japan, with history dating back to 1846.
 They are based out of Tokyo, with their main store near the old Tsukiji fish market.